gabgosrob/odin-recipes/README.md

 ### File Structure
 Finally, I learned the basic structure of the files composing a website within its directory and how to refer to these files using either absolute or relative links.

-View the website preview at https://gabgosrob.github.io/odin-recipes/
+View the website preview [here](https://gabgosrob.github.io/odin-recipes/).